moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 ### Access Aggregator Contract {: #access-aggregator-contract }

 Next, this tutorial will demonstrate interacting with the newly deployed aggregator contract.
-Make sure that your MetaMask wallet is connected to your EVM Appchain.
-You can add your Appchain to your MetaMask by pressing **Add to MetaMask** on your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.
+Make sure that your MetaMask wallet is connected to your EVM appchain.
+You can add your appchain to your MetaMask by pressing **Add to MetaMask** on your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.

 Paste the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank} into a new file in Remix and compile it.

 Then, take the following steps:

 1. Head to the **Deploy and Run Transactions** tab
-2. Set the **ENVIRONMENT** to **Injected Provider -- MetaMask** and ensure that your MetaMask is on the network of your EVM Appchain.
+2. Set the **ENVIRONMENT** to **Injected Provider -- MetaMask** and ensure that your MetaMask is on the network of your EVM appchain.
 You can verify the EVM chain ID in Remix if you are unsure
 3. Select the **AggregatorV3Interface** contract from the **CONTRACT** dropdown
 4. Enter the data feed contract address corresponding to your desired asset pair that was returned on the command line in the prior section in the **At Address** field and click the **At Address** button